 Today, most people use flowers as gifts for special occasions such as birthdays, graduations, weddings, baby showers, and promotions.
-However, flowers weren’t always used as such – back in the 19th century, Victorians used to present one another with gifts as a way to deliver secret messages.
+However, flowers weren’t always used as such: Back in the 19th century, Victorians used to present them to one another as a way to deliver secret messages.

-Floriography is the term people use to describe Victorian flower language (if you need something to compare it to in the modern world, you can think of their use of flowers to be similar to the way we use emojis).
-Overtime floriography became so popular and widespread thanks to Lady Mary Wortley Montagu, wife of the English ambassador to Turkey, and between the years 1827 and 1923, you could find at least 98 different flower dictionaries across the United States.
+“Floriography” is the term people use to describe Victorian flower language.
+(If you need something to compare it to in the modern world, think of their use of flowers as analogous to the way we use emojis.)
+Over time, floriography became so popular and widespread thanks to Lady Mary Wortley Montagu, wife of the English ambassador to Turkey, that between the years 1827 and 1923, you could find at least 98 different flower dictionaries across the United States.

 Flower messages during the Victorian Era

-- If flowers were given to a recipient upside down, it meant that they were meant to mean the opposite of what that arrangement typically symbolized.
+- If flowers were given to a recipient upside down, it meant that they were intended to mean the opposite of what that arrangement typically symbolized.

 - If flowers were given to someone using the right hand, they were used to answer “yes” to a question.
-On the contrary, if they were given using the left hand, they were used to answer with “no.”
+On the contrary, if they were given using the left hand, they meant “no.”

-- If someone received an arrangement of lupins, hollyhocks, white heather and ragged robin, they were being wished good luck.
+- If someone received an arrangement of lupins, hollyhocks, white heather, or ragged robin, they were being wished good luck.

-- If someone received an arrangement of delphiniums, hydrangeas, oleander, basil and birdsfoot, it was meant to deliver a more negative message, such as you’re heartless and beware.
+- If someone received an arrangement of delphiniums, hydrangeas, oleander, basil, or birdsfoot, it was meant to deliver a more negative message, such as “You’re heartless” or “Beware.”

-- If someone was given hyacinths, it could symbolize a few things, such as play, forgive me, or games.
+- Giving someone hyacinths could symbolize a few things, such as play, “Forgive me,” or games.

 In addition to the actual flowers, the ribbons added to the arrangement also held significance — specifically, if the ribbon was tied to the left, the flower symbolism had to do with the giver.
 However, if it was tied to the right, the message was about the giver.

-- Daffodils: daffodils were known to represent chivalry and unrequited love.
+- Daffodils: Known to represent chivalry and unrequited love

-Although floriography vanished around the end of World War I, and although many people today prefer digital means of communication to send messages and speak with family and friends, flowers will always have meanings of their own and symbolize certain things – take a look at some of our favorite examples here.
+Although floriography vanished around the end of World War I, and many people today prefer digital means of communication to send messages and speak with family and friends, flowers will always have meanings of their own and symbolize certain things.